 That's where prunes for osteoporosis prevention come in.
 Start with small changes, like adding prunes to your daily diet.
 In fact, research suggests that eating five to six prunes a day may help prevent bone loss.
 Here are a few of my favorite ways to eat prunes:

-Make it an easy breakfast
+Make it an Easy Breakfast

 I’ll add a ¼ cup serving of Sunsweet Amaz!n Diced Prunes as a topper to my morning oatmeal, cottage cheese, or Greek yogurt.
 Eating prunes for osteoporosis prevention has never been so tasty!

-Carry them with you
+Carry Prunes with You

 I like to bring five to six individually wrapped Sunsweet Ones with me in my purse—or sometimes in a bento snack box so I can eat them while on the go.

-Cook with prunes
+Cook with Prunes

 Muffin and cookie recipes aren’t just for raisins!
 In any recipe that lists dried fruit, swap in Sunsweet Amaz!n Diced Prunes to add some bone-health-helping goodness.

-Try prunes in these recipes:
+Try prunes in these dried plum recipes:

 - Citrus Salad Recipe with Honey-Orange Dressing